We decided to test this popular adult board game to see if it can spice up your date nights.

 5 – The playing pieces of Monogamy are basic and don’t resemble anything (as they do in Monopoly).
 That’s a shame actually, it would have been fun to use a mini dildo as a playing piece!

 In short… Monogamy is nothing like the classic game Monopoly, despite the similarity in name.

 Differences to Nookii

 Monogamy’s main rival is Nookii, which we also reviewed.
 Nookii is a faster game to play and is slightly less comprehensive when compared to Monogamy.
 Monogamy has more aspects to it, such as drinking, eating and choosing fantasy cards.
 Therefore Monogamy usually takes longer to play.
 Nookii is excellent for faster games and it is more to the point.
 You can read the review of Nookii here.

 The board itself is arranged in a circle.
 Each square on the board represents different actions.
 The image above shows the squares on the board that are repeated (stripping, sipping a drink, eating, kissing, doing anything you like and taking a card).
 These repeated action squares can be landed on more than once in the same round.
 There are then three special squares (Massage Parlor, Erogenous Zones and Erotic Dancing).

-Every time you pass ‘Go’, you are meant to progress a level in the game.
+Every time you pass ‘Go’, you progress a level in the game.
 You spend two rounds in each level (these are represented by coloured disks you place on your playing piece).
 You also select a ‘Fantasy Card’ when you pass Go.
-You should only ever keep two fantasy cards at a time, so you have to place back ideas that you don’t want.
+You should only ever keep two fantasy cards at a time, so you have to put back ideas that you don’t want.
 Whoever reaches the end of the game first can then choose one of their fantasy cards to come true.